-- € 30,00 per each full storyboard entered
+- Storyboard: € 35,00 per each full storyboard entered

-Under 20 (born after December 15th 1997)
+Under 20 fees (born after October 28th 1998)

-- € 30,00 for each storyboard entered
+- Storyboard: € 35,00 per each full storyboard entered

-- Credit Card
+- Credit Card (Preferred method)

 - Wire transfer: Account Name: Art Photo Travel, IBAN: IT 90 C 01030 14206 000000376166, Monte dei Paschi di Siena Bank - Ag.
 6 Siena (Italy).
 SWIFT: PASCITMMSIEXXX - BIC CODE: PASCITM1SI6

 All entries must be submitted online only.
 An image cannot be entered in more than one category, but a Storyboard image may also be entered in a single image category.
 Photos must be in JPG file format, sRGB colour profile.
-File size of individual image should not exceed 2MB.
+The file size of the individual image should not exceed 2MB.
 The dimensions of photos must not exceed 1920 pixels and have 72dpi resolution.
 The evaluation of the photos will be made by jurors in Full HD screens.
 Works entirely created by computer, photomontages, photos with signatures or watermarks are not allowed.

 Free participant's choice.
 Maximum 30 characters allowed.
 Please do not use invalid characters such us?/ : ? * " < > | ' #.
 All information will be collected from the online entry system and the name of the image will be automatically displayed with the photo.

 Entries will be evaluated by a nominated Jury panel.
 Images will be judged category by category.
 The judging is anonymous.
 Judges are not aware of participants' names or details.
-The juror will assess the images for visual impact, composition, originality, technique, creativity, the ability to communicate a message, a feeling, or an emotion.
+The juror will assess the images for visual impact, composition, originality, technique, and creativity and the ability to communicate a message, a feeling, or an emotion.
 The selected SIPAContest Jury panel represents a broad spectrum of photographers and of editors.
 It is an international Jury Panel and it consists of respected photographers, editors, publishers, art buyers, curators and photo image experts.
 Each year a lay judge is also selected to represent the audience opinions of the large photography community.
 Sponsors are not included on the Jury Panel.
 All images participating to the SIPAContest are judged online by the entire Jury Panel, thus allowing all jurors to view the images independently, regardless of where in the world they are.
 The best entries of each category are chosen based on the total number of scores received.
 Top entries are shortlisted for the final judging round.
 The number of finalists varies from category to category and it depends on the overall standard of entries received.
 Before the final judging round all selected finalists are called to upload HD files with full captions by the deadline date to not be eliminated from the Contest.
 Category winners will arise from the highest image score per each individual category.
 Entries with the highest final score within each category will be declared as category's winner.

-The participant with the highest final score image will be proclaimed with the title of Photographer of the Year SIPA Contest 2018 and will receive a prize equivalent to the amount of € 1,500.00 as attendance bonus to the Awards Ceremony.
+The participant with the highest final score image will be proclaimed “Photographer of the Year SIPA Contest 2019” and will receive a prize equivalent to the amount of € 1,500.00 as an attendance bonus to the Awards Ceremony.
 The decision of Siena International Photo Awards Jurors is final.
 The jury reserves the right to assign special prizes and the right to withhold some awards if the quality of submitted photos is not satisfactory.
 Prizes must be collected in person by the winner at the awards ceremony in Siena or by a person representing them.
-The Pangea Prize will be only delivered to the winners who will attend at the Awards Ceremony.
+The Pangea Prize will be only delivered to the winners who attend the Awards Ceremony.